Is a Correction Looming Ahead for Canada Goose Holdings Inc. (GOOS)

 Is It Worth Investing in Canada Goose Holdings Inc. (NYSE :GOOS) Right Now?

-The average price from analysts is $35.07, which is -$0.9 below the current price.
-GOOS currently public float of 59.11M and currently shorts hold a 14.63% ratio of that float.
-Today, the average trading volume of GOOS was 1.36M shares.
+The average price from analysts is $35.10, which is $1.24 above the current price.
+GOOS currently public float of 59.12M and currently shorts hold a 16.41% ratio of that float.
+Today, the average trading volume of GOOS was 1.45M shares.

 GOOS’s Market Performance

-GOOS stocks went up by 11.22% for the week, with a monthly jump of 6.73% and a quarterly performance of -4.00%, while its annual performance rate touched -1.89%.
-The volatility ratio for the week stands at 4.58% while the volatility levels for the past 30 days are set at 3.60% for Canada Goose Holdings Inc..
-The simple moving average for the period of the last 20 days is 9.48% for GOOS stocks with a simple moving average of 25.47% for the last 200 days.
+GOOS stocks went down by -2.58% for the week, with a monthly drop of -2.28% and a quarterly performance of -11.79%, while its annual performance rate touched -9.59%.
+The volatility ratio for the week stands at 5.19% while the volatility levels for the past 30 days are set at 3.99% for Canada Goose Holdings Inc..
+The simple moving average for the period of the last 20 days is 1.51% for GOOS stocks with a simple moving average of 16.51% for the last 200 days.

 Analysts’ Opinion of GOOS